Can Married Couples Have Separate Health Insurance? What You Should Know

 Adding your spouse to your plan may impact your premiums, deductibles, and other health care costs.

 Are you hearing wedding bells?
-If you and that lucky someone are planning to say “I do” this year, you may have some questions about your health insurance coverage and whether or not it makes sense to add your spouse or life partner to your plan (or for them to add you to theirs).
+If you and that lucky someone are planning to say “I do” this year, you may have some questions about your health insurance coverage and whether or not it makes sense to add your partner to your plan (or for them to add you to theirs).

 Affordability: One partner’s plan might become unaffordable when their significant other is added or vice versa.